lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

     SECRET = '<Azure storage key>';
 	````

 1. Execute the following SQL statement in the new query window to create an external data source.
 Replace the _Azure storage account name_ placeholder with your Azure storage account name.
-Note that Polybase uses Hadoop APIs to access data in Azure blob storage.
+Note that PolyBase uses Hadoop APIs to access data in Azure blob storage.

 	````SQL
 	CREATE EXTERNAL DATA SOURCE AzureStorage